desolat/pytest-docker/README.md

 Start all services from the docker compose file (`docker-compose up`).
 After test are finished, shutdown all services (`docker-compose down`).

+## Options

+Optional features can be enabled/configured with environment variables:

+- `PYTEST_DOCKER_LOG_DIR`: directory to export logs of the Docker Compose application under test to

 # Contributing
 This pytest plug-in and its source code are made available to you under a MIT